 What is scarring alopecia?

-There are 2 overarching types of scarring alopecia: primary and secondary.
 Primary alopecia happens when hair follicles are destroyed as a result of a follicular disorder, like those listed above.
 Secondary alopecia happens when follicular scarring is caused by an external factor, such as trauma, burns, or radiation.

-While both types create scar tissue in and around the follicles, they should usually be treated differently.
+While both types create scar tissue in and around the hair follicles, they should usually be treated differently.
 This article focuses on the causes of and treatments for primary scarring alopecia.

 What’s the difference between scarring and non-scarring alopecia?